Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Driving on a flat tire significantly increases the risk of accidents on the road.
 A flat tire reduces the stability and traction of your vehicle, making it more challenging to brake and maneuver effectively.
 This can lead to collisions with other vehicles, objects on the road, or even rollovers.
 The increased risk of accidents not only endangers your safety but also poses a threat to other road users.

-In conclusion, the risks of driving on a flat tire are substantial and should not be underestimated.
+In conclusion, the of driving on a flat tire are substantial and should not be underestimated.
 It is crucial to address a flat tire promptly and avoid driving on it to prevent damage to your vehicle, loss of control, and the increased risk of accidents.
 Remember, safety should always be the top priority when it comes to road travel.

 Signs You Should Stop Driving on a Flat Tire